tommytracey/udacity/ai-nano/projects/2-isolation/results/README.md

 4. By adjusting its strategy throughout the course of the match, it demonstrates a greater level of game awareness .
 The tactics of all other heuristics are relatively static.

+---

+## Part 2 of Project: Research Review

+### Instructions
+The field of Artificial lIntelligence is continually changing and advancing.
+To be an AI Engineer at the cutting edge of your field, you need to be able to read and communicate some of these advancements with your peers.
+In order to help you get comfortable with this, in the second part of this project you will read a seminal paper in the field of Game-Playing and write a simple one page summary on it.

+Write a simple one page summary covering the paper's goals, the techniques introduced, and results (if any).

+### My Research Review
+[Here is a link](https://github.com/tommytracey/udacity/tree/master/ai-nano/projects/2-isolation/results/research_review.pdf) to a PDF version of my research review on AlphaGo.
+The paper is titled, [Mastering the Game of Go with Deep Neural Networks and Tree Search](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf), written by the team at Deep Mind and featured in the journal [Nature](https://www.nature.com/nature/journal/v529/n7587/full/nature16961.html) in January, 2016.